 The nice thing about get

-is it makes the dirty flag
+is that it makes the dirty flag

 the code a little nicer to read.